gitqiji/Start-first/README.md

 # Start-first
-Personal practice notes are only used for learning Problems encountered in the development process, corresponding solutions and related links
+Personal practice notes are only used for learning<b>
+Problems encountered in the development process, corresponding solutions and related links

 getfilename.sh